doxuto/CoreBluetoothComposable/README.md

 ## Basic Usage

-To use ComposableCoreLocation in your application, you can add an action to your domain that represents all of the actions the manager can emit via the `CBCentralManagerDelegate` and `CBPeripheralManagerDelegate` methods:
+To use CoreBluetoothComposable in your application, you can add an action to your domain that represents all of the actions the manager can emit via the `CBCentralManagerDelegate` and `CBPeripheralManagerDelegate` methods:

 ```swift
 import CoreBluetoothComposable